How Does the Ellis Act Work in Los Angeles?

 You're often dealing with long-term tenants who had a relationship with the original owner.
 There's a human element here that matters, both ethically and practically.
 How you handle the transition affects whether tenants cooperate or fight.

 I specialize in exactly this scenario.
 My team handles complex inherited property sales throughout Los Angeles, and rent-controlled properties are a significant part of that practice.
 We've developed approaches that protect your interests while treating tenants fairly.
+And the math is often better than heirs expect: stepped-up basis resets the taxable gain to the date-of-death value, which for buildings held since the 1970s can shelter decades of appreciation.

 Inherited a rental property you never wanted?